 By Imani Moise

-(Reuters) - Bank of America Corp's consumer bank has hired 1,700 people in critical support roles so far this month, a spokesman said on Friday, as the industry faces a surge in customer service demand due to coronavirus concerns.
+(Reuters) - Bank of America Corp's consumer division has hired 1,700 people in critical support roles so far this month, a spokesman said on Friday, as the industry faces a surge in customer service demand due to concerns about the coronavirus outbreak.

-The second largest U.S. bank by assets had roughly 208,000 employees at year end, according to filings.
+The second largest U.S. bank by assets had roughly 208,000 employees at the end of 2019, according to filings.

-While most of corporate America has been forced to dramatically scale back operations due to the quickly spreading coronavirus outbreak, banks have been under pressure to keep critical infrastructure like ATMs, bank branches and trading floors open for business and to offer relief for customers adversely affected by the pandemic.
+While most of corporate America has been forced to dramatically scale back operations due to the quickly spreading coronavirus outbreak, banks have been under pressure to keep critical infrastructure like ATMs, branches and trading floors open for business and to offer relief for customers adversely affected by the crisis.

-(Reporting by Imani Moise; Editing by Chizu Nomiyama and Richard Chang)
+(Reporting by Imani Moise; Editing by Chizu Nomiyama, Richard Chang and Paul Simao)